Page

 The first in a series of ARC National events on Patient and Public Involvement and Engagement (PPIE) research took place on Thursday 5 December 2024 with over 100 delegates which included public involvement leads/facilitators, researchers and PPI Public members.

-Read more about the session here
+Read more about the first webinar here

 Watch the recording below: